 Who Can Apply: Open to all incoming first year students, sophomores, and juniors that have been admitted into the School of Fine Arts.

 Who Can Apply: Open to all students that have been admitted into the Honors Program.

 Mission: The Nursing Learning Community serves as a support network for undergraduate Nursing majors.
 It offers an increased level of contact with faculty, staff, peer mentors, and professional organizations.
 The community provides members with academic course support, a close social network, and information about the Nursing program and profession.

 Who Can Apply: Open to all students that have been admitted into the School of Nursing.

-Mission: The Pre-Pharmacy Learning Community supports students both academically and socially throughout the challenging Pre-Pharmacy program.
+Mission: The Pharmacy Learning Community supports students both academically and socially throughout the challenging Pharmacy program.
 It connects students with School of Pharmacy faculty, staff, and peers, while introducing them to the pharmacy profession.
 The community offers social events and academic guidance as its members develop into engaged and mature professionals.

-Who Can Apply: Open to all students admitted into the Pre-Pharmacy major.
+Who Can Apply: Open to all students admitted into the School of Pharmacy.